 Hashmi, a senior at CU and former president of the campus Muslim Student Association, took her seat in the crowd and listened as Coulter railed against immigrants and liberals.
 At one point, Coulter urged the U.S. to bring in immigrants who were “better looking.”
 Within 30 minutes of the talk, she stood with several other students and marched out as part of a silent protest.

-“She was exercising her right,” Hashmi said in regards to Coulter’s speech.
+“[Coulter] was exercising her right,” Hashmi said.
 “But at the same time, the same right that allows her to say the things that she wants to say is the same right that allows me to push back against that and say ‘I don’t think that’s acceptable.’”

 As she and other students left the room, attendees booed and chanted “USA,” something Hashmi found interesting.